Anne & Tom Waters ACC, and Associates - Dream Vacations

 small back pack or zippered shoulder bag for excursions

 purses (day and evening)

 swim suit cover-up

-Dont Leave Home without US:
+Dont Leave Home without:

-all required cruise/travel documents
+all required travel documents

 passports and visas/ proof of citizenship along with photo ID